MysteriousJ/Joystick-Input-Examples/README.md

 ## Types of devices

 ### HID
 Standing for Human Interface Device, HID is a standardized communication protocol for USB devices a user directly interacts with, covering anything from keyboards to treadmills.
 An HID `usage page` is a number describing the purpose of the device, and `usages` are further subcategories.
-Modern game controllers use HID usage page 1 (generic desktop) with usage 0x04 (Joystick) or 0x05 (Game pad), and Windows has several APIs for working with them.
+Modern game controllers use HID usage page 1 (generic desktop) with usage 0x04 (Joystick) or 0x05 (Gamepad), and Windows has several APIs for working with them.
 You can read the [official usage table from usb.org](https://usb.org/sites/default/files/hut1_21_0.pdf), or [this more concise reference](http://www.freebsddiary.org/APC/usb_hid_usages.php).

 HID refers to the standard protocol, physical devices (the gamepad in your hands), and virtual devices.
 Games interface with the virtual device while a driver handles communicating those bytes to the physical one.
 I'll be redundantly referring to game controllers as HID devices.